UUDigitalHumanitieslab/texcavator/README.rst

 Populate the database if this is the first time you're running Texcavator::

     python manage.py syncdb

+When asked to create a Django superuser, choose ``yes``.
+The username and password you pick will be the administrator account for Texcavator.

 Finally, start Celery and the webserver::